+Second infraction

-- Second infraction - Automatic additional penalties: completion of compulsory Academic Integrity course or workshop as determined by the university to be completed within forty-five (45) calendar days of notification of the requirement to complete the course or workshop by the Registrar or a registration hold will be placed on the student's file.
-The cost of this course/workshop will be paid by the student and charged to their student account. - Additional penalty, if not exonerated: meeting with administrator (dean or designee) Third infraction - I hird infraction - o Additional penalty, if not exonerated: referral to Academic Integrity and Discipline Committee for possible university sanction (e.g., probation, suspension, expulsion). - Subsequent infractions - o Automatic additional penalty: referral to Academic Integrity and Discipline Committee for university sanction (e.g., probation, suspension, expulsion)
+- Automatic additional penalties: completion of compulsory Academic Integrity course or workshop as determined by the university to be completed within forty-five (45) calendar days of notification of the requirement to complete the course or workshop by the Registrar or a registration hold will be placed on the student's file.
+The cost of this course/workshop will be paid by the student and charged to their student account. - Additional penalty, if not exonerated: meeting with administrator (dean or designee)

+Third infraction

+• Additional penalty, if not exonerated: referral to Academic Integrity and Discipline Committee for possible university sanction (e.g., probation, suspension, expulsion).

+Subsequent infractions

+• Automatic additional penalty: referral to Academic Integrity and Discipline Committee for university sanction (e.g., probation, suspension, expulsion)